rentzsch/unpopular/README.md

 2. In Chrome, choose Window > Extensions.

-3. Drag Unpopular.crx into the page that appears.
+3. Drag Unpopular*.crx into the page that appears.

 Version History
 ---------------